brianrackle/brianrackle.github.io/_posts/2014-09-28-regex-replace-ext.md

 author: brian
 ---

-Recently I was working with the STL regular expression library, found in `<regex>`.
+Recently I was working with the STL regular expression library, found in [`<regex>`](http://en.cppreference.com/w/cpp/regex/){:target="_blank"}.
 I was building a simple utility to identify tokens in a string and replace them with pre-defined values.
 First, I needed all replacements to occur in a single pass.
 Second, I needed to identify each token with it's paired replacement value.
 As an example, let's say I am using tokens to define specific directory paths.
 These are the tokens and their matching values:

 | Token | Value |
 |:-----:|:-----:|